CDRH/genoa_mukurtu/docs/customizations.md

     - Add "Format" and "Format » Name" to index fields, re-index, and facet by "Format", not "Format » Name"
   - Type

+### Customiza Browse Facets via Admin UI
+Sign in, click "Browse" (redirects to `/digital-heritage` path), click gear in far upper right of page content, click "Edit Panel".

+The UI elements under "Left" are what display in the browse page's facets.
+Click the gear left of "Left" to add content.
+Click and drag to re-order facets.
+Click the gears right of the facets' names to customize labels, remove, etc.

+Changes via the admin UI here will override changes to the file at the path documented above.

 ### Completely Disable Search Facets
 Admin Menu > Configuration > Search and metadata > Search API